callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 This is a photo of Eva Lichtenstein, who was my maternal Grandmother who I never met.
 She is Jewish.
 I learned my Mum was Jewish from my Dad when I was about 9 years old.
 Mum had always been too scared to mention it to anyone just in case they turned against her.

 She was concerned when I ended up in the German half at school designating it as the foreign language for me to learn, rather than French.

-She was 17 years old in 1945 when World War 2 came to an end.
-She always said she could never go to Germany.
+My Mum was 11 years old when she was evacuated from London at the start of World War 2 and was 17 when it ended in 1945.
+Germany was the very last country in the world she would ever want to go to.
+It was a fear she lived with all her adult life.

-I can't imagine how that fear may have felt.
+I can't imagine how that felt for her.

 Now her secret was out, I was full of questions and she was full of stories and a few vague answers.
 She provided quite a few short anecdotes about people and places, but Hannah Solomons, who was her Great Grandmother and her Mum, Eva Lichtenstein, were the two she missed the most.